snicco/snicco/src/Snicco/Component/better-wp-mail/README.md

 ### Setting mail content

-You have two options for settings the content of an email:
+You have two options for setting the content of an email:

-1. By setting it explicitly as a string
+1. By setting it explicitly as a string.
-2. By setting a template on the email object which will be rendered before sending.
+2. By setting a template on the email object which will be rendered to html/plain-text before sending.

 ```php
 use Snicco\Component\BetterWPMail\ValueObject\Email;